flink-extended/ai-flow/docs/content/development/prepare_projects.md

 The `server_uri` is where the AIFlow Server is running on, so that the workflows in project can communicate with .

-For `notification_server_uri`,  they tell where the Notification Server is running on.
+The `notification_server_uri` is where the Notification Server is running on, so that the workflows in project can communicate with.

-Then, we configure the `blob` property which specifies where the workflow code will be updated when submitting.
-It also tells the AIFlow Server where and how to download the workflow code.
+The `blob` configuration block specifies where the project codes would be uploaded so that the AIFlow Server and workers could download the codes to execute.
 Here we choose to use `LocalBlobManager` and as a result, the AIFlow Server will download the workflow code locally.
 Please note that `LocalBlobManager` can only work when you submit your workflow on the same machine as the AIFlow server.
-More types of blob manager, please refer to [Use the Blob](./use_the_blob.md).
+More types of blob manager, please refer to [Blob Manager](./blob_manager.md).